tparchman/F21_BIOL792_coursepage/week8_python3/python_3_primer.md

-### splitting a line into a workable list, extracting a range of values
+### Example code for opening a file, looping through one line at a time, and splitting each line into a workable list, extracting a range of values:

 After removing line endings, you will often want to split the line (which is read in as a string) into a list using `.split()`.
 Once the line is split, you can work on each element separately using list notation or you can loop through the list with another for loop.

+    InFile=sys.argv[1]
+    IN=open(InFile, "r")
+    OUT1=open("filetowrite.txt", "w")

     LineNumber = 0
-	for Line in InFile:
+	for Line in IN:
 		Line = Line.strip('\n')
 		ElementList = Line.split('\t') #tab delimited text.
         OUT1.write(str(ElementList[1:5]))